axelarnetwork/axelarate-community/Exercises/exercise_3_join_leave_validator.md

   axelard tx staking unbond axelarvaloper1e3wky8ypx2yx5wmatvhdq9m2088j76k7s62n6p "6000000axltest" --from validator -y -b block
   ```

-  The `axelarvaloper address` refers to the address saved from step 5 during the join workflow.
   `amount` refers to how many coins you wish to remove from the stake.
 You can change the amount.

   To preserve network stability, the staked coins are held for 21 days starting from the unbond request before being unlocked and returned to the `validator` account.